 I need help!
 Which iPad do I buy?
 This is my first purchase, and I’m buying it for my husband.
 I have an HTC Incredible 2 smart phone; a Galaxy Tablet with 3G, which I love.
 My husband has a smart phone.
 We share at home a MacBookPro laptop and a few PCs.
 I use all these gadgets for personal and business use.
 My husband’s use of the iPad will be personal.
 Of course, I’ll play with it too!

-I understand that the iPad 2s are $100 cheaper than the New iPads; and that the difference between the Wi-Fi only models and 3G/4G iPads is $129.
-I’ve never owned an iPad, so I don’t know how many GBs one needs.
-I’m sure my husband would be using the the iPad mostly at home with our Wi-Fi access; so I’m not sure how important 3G or 4G is.
-For those of you with the Wi-Fi devices, do you wish you had 3G?
+I understand that the iPad 2s is $100 cheaper than the New iPads; and that the difference between the Wi-Fi-only models and 3G/4G iPads is $129.
+I’ve never owned any iPad or tablet, but I feel I can do well with a second hand ipad.
+I’m sure my husband would be using the iPad mostly at home with our Wi-Fi access; so I’m not sure how important 3G or 4G is.
+For those of you with Wi-Fi devices, do you wish you had 3G?

 I just found out today that Verizon does not charge a fee to turn on the Mobile Hotspot feature on my Galaxy Tab, so we could use it to provide Internet access to the iPad when there’s no Wi-Fi available.
 Of course, I’ll have to pay a data usage fee, but I don’t think it’ll be more than what I’m already paying on the tablet since I’ve only been using about 20% of my monthly 1 GB of data.
 (I wish I had known this before…there were times when I paid for Internet access while on vacation, when I could have used the tablet as a Mobile Hotspot for my laptop’s Internet access.)